KannadukiAoi/AnguularTestCognito/README.md

 # AnguularTestCognito
-Two dependency needed in this sourcecode. aws-sdk amazon-cognito-identity-js
+Two dependency needed in this sourcecode:[aws-sdk] and [amazon-cognito-identity-js]

 example file is in /src/app/*